Becoming an HVAC technician in North Carolina involves work experience and education requirements. Plus, if you want to run an

 To take the contractor exam for any type of heating and cooling license, you will need two years of on-site experience in the maintenance, service, repair, or installation of heating systems or plumbing.
 Two years of experience equates to 4,000 hours.
 Half of this experience can be sought through technical or academic training.
 For the standard HVAC technician exam, 3,000 hours of on-site experience is required.

 The primary heating licensing exam for HVAC contractors and technicians is 4 hours.
 An additional business and law exam is required, which is 1.5 hours.
 The North Carolina State Board of Examiners has an extensive list of references to help you study for these exams.
-You can find them here.
-You also can take some free practice tests at this link.
+You can find them

 You might want to obtain an additional refrigeration contractor license.
 To sit for this exam, you will fill out and submit an application as well as provide evidence of least 4,000 hours in commercial refrigeration.
 This experience can be a combination of education, technical training, or an apprenticeship.